drewgolden/balena-ads-b/README.md

  **Dump1090's Radar View**
 This view visualizes everything that your receiver sees, including multilaterated plane positions.
 When you are in your local network, head to `YOURIP:8080` to check it out.
-When remote, open Balena's *Public Device URL* and add `/dump1090-fa/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/dump1090-fa/` *(Pay attention to the trailing slash.)*
+When remote, open Balena's *Public Device URL* and add `/dump1090-fa/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/dump1090-fa/`

 **Plane Finder's Radar View**
 It's similar to Dump1090, but Plane Finder adds 3D visualization and other nice viewing options.
 Head to `YOURIP:30053` to check it out.
-When remote, open Balena's *Public Device URL* and add `/planefinder/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/planefinder/` *(Pay attention to the trailing slash.)*
+When remote, open Balena's *Public Device URL* and add `/planefinder/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/planefinder/`

 **Flightradar24 Status Page**
 Less visual than the two other options, Flightradar24's status page gives you high level statistics and a metrics about how your feeder is doing.
 Head to `YOURIP:8754` to check it out.
-When remote, open Balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/` *(Pay attention to the trailing slash.)*
+When remote, open Balena's *Public Device URL* and add `/fr24feed/` to the tail end of the URL, e.g. `https://6g31f15653bwt4y251b18c1daf4qw164.balena-devices.com/fr24feed/`

 Enjoy!